Dyalog/ride/docs/protocol.md

 #Connection setup and teardown

 After the connection has been established and a protocol agreed, both peers immediately send an `Identify` message to indicate what type of application they are.

 <a name=Identify></a>
 ```json
 ["Identify",{"identity":1}]
 ```
-Constants for `identity`
+Constants for `identity`: `1` RIDE, `2` interpreter, `3` process manager.
-* `1` RIDE
-* `2` interpreter
-* `3` process manager

 :red_circle: The interpreter sends `*identify` instead of `Identify`.

 They should then check the type of application they are connected to, and if not happy to continue, close the connection.

-E.g. RIDE should check that the application it's connected to is an interpreter or a process manager.
+For instance, RIDE may check that the application it's connected to is an interpreter or a process manager.
 If it finds the peer is another RIDE, it should close the connection.

 :red_circle: In reality RIDE doesn't bother with this.